lizsal/lizsal.github.io/_posts/2020-12-19-Getting-to-Kona.md

 ---
 layout: post
-title: Getting to Kona, Hawaii with a quarantine exemption
+title: Get to Kona, Hawaii with a quarantine exemption
 ---

 :warning: My experience is no indicator  of or predictor of success for of anyone else’s :smiley: